futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 2,
       "focus": "Building a personal sound library",
-      "explanation": "Original sounds distinguish you from the monochrome crowd.
-A curated library becomes your private cathedral of timbres.", "goal": "Create your own 20-sample electronic music pack as the course final project, featuring original drum hits, melodic loops, and atmospheric textures tailored to your preferred electronic genres.
+      "goal": "Create your own 20-sample electronic music pack as the course final project, featuring original drum hits, melodic loops, and atmospheric textures tailored to your preferred electronic genres.
 You'll record, process, and organize these samples using the advanced techniques taught in the course, demonstrating your ability to build a cohesive sound library from scratch.
 This sample pack becomes the foundation for your signature sound, providing unique elements that will distinguish your future EP tracks from the crowd.", "course_rec": {
         "title": "How to Make Your Own Sample Pack",